 - Use of hands-free mobile phones whilst driving should be banned.

-- More research needs to be done on other in-car distractions (e.g. SatNavs, radios, in-car computers etc); and drivers who put others in danger because they have been distracted by such devices, need to be appropriately penalised.
+- More research needs to be done on the impact of other in-car distractions (e.g. SatNavs, radios, in-car computers etc).
+Drivers who put others in danger because they have been distracted by such devices need to be appropriately penalised.